harumuki/thorsten-hans.com/_posts/2020-02-05-azure-container-registry-unleashed-tasks.md

 Instead of explaining the concepts theoretically, I want to share a real-world example, the upcoming serach for my blog.

-### Building a blog search with Azure Cognitive Search
+### Build A Blog Search With Azure Cognitive Search

 Let's consider adding search capabilities to a blog like mine.
 I use [Jekyll](https://jekyllrb.com/){:target="_blank"}, a static site generator, to run my blog.
 Instead of implementing search capabilities on my own, I want to utilize [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/search/){:target="_blank"} and forward user's search queries to the managed search service.